 - Outfest Executive Director, Damien S. Navarro."

-"Suryatapa and Navdeep from the Bi Collective Delhi talk to Varsha Panikar about their short film Bodies of Desire as part of British Council's Five Films for Freedom.
+"Suryatapa and Navdeep from the Bi Collective Delhi talk to non-binary filmmaker Varsha Panikar about their short film Bodies of Desire as part of British Council's Five Films for Freedom, an annual program featuring five LGBTQI interest films curated by BFI Flare."

 "Excited about an Indian film being part of the line-up this year, Kennedy added, "It will take the perspective of the Indian LGBTIQ+ individuals to global audiences and connect them with people across borders.
 The range of emotions across this year’s line-up underlines the need for more love and togetherness in the world."